 6. Get your important paperwork in order

 With the holiday season behind us, January is the perfect time to make sure your family’s important paperwork is organized and in a safe place.
 Birkinbine suggests taking some time to create physical and/or digital folders that include copies of passports and birth certificates as well as your home’s deed, marriage license, professional certifications, driver’s license, insurance cards, credit cards, etc. to have on-hand in an accessible place in case of emergency.
-If you want to take things a step further, storing these items in a fire-proof safe, safe deposit box, or give a copy to a trusted individual such as a family member, lawyer, or executor.
+If you want to take things a step further, store these items in a fire-proof safe, safe deposit box, or give a copy to a trusted individual such as a family member, lawyer, or executor.